Repost from my newspaper column. Written eons ago.

 Then there were the ringers.

-One family had seven or eight children over two decades.
-They were like Amazon people in their physical abilities.
-Each year when the elementary school had a track event, we called “Play Day,” members of this family won almost every race.
-Now, no matter the age group, one of these Amazon people participated and raced to the lawn treasures.
+One family had seven or eight children, and they resembled Amazon people in their physical abilities.
+Each year when the elementary school had a track event, members of this family won almost every race.
+Now, no matter the age group, one of these Amazon children was in it, and raced immediately for the treasures.

-Family friends also had three beautiful, lean, athletic daughters.
+Some family friends of ours were there with their three beautiful, lean, athletic daughters.
 Unlike my brother and me, they were the first chosen at Red Rover.
 This family’s oldest daughter, my lifelong friend, is just a few months older than I am.

 Ready.
 Four hundred little legs arched forward, baskets in hand.